Google severs Huawei access to Android software | DW | 19.05.2019

 'We prepared for this'

-Huawei has come under immense US pressure following allegations that the company allows Chinese intelligence agencies to use alleged backdoors in the software.
-The allegations have prompted the Chinese Foreign Ministry to denounce Western "hysteria" concerning the company.
+Huawei has come under immense US pressure following allegations it allows Chinese intelligence agencies to use backdoors in the software.
+The accusations prompted the Chinese Foreign Ministry to denounce Western "hysteria" .

 Huawei founder and CEO Ren Zhengfei has refused to bow to US pressure.
 Last week, Ren said his company had "already been preparing for this."